-Here are 8 tips for negotiating corporate hotel rates like a champ.
+Here are 8 tips for Negotiating Corporate Hotel Fares Like a Champ

 The first step toward getting a great hotel deal is to know your travel spending trends.
-Evaluate your recent travel data and identify the cities where most travel happened.
+Evaluate your recent business travel data and identify the cities where most travel happened.
 Project how many room nights you are likely to purchase in the year ahead.

 Once you are ready with your hotel list, it is time to identify alternates to select the right option.
 Most great hotels have a reasonable alternative in the same area.
 Business travelers are often pressed for time and miss out on such alternatives.

-When you initiate a negotiation, write to your preferred hotel and the alternative.
-This would help you easily benchmark not just rates & discounts but amenities and other inclusions.
+When you initiate a negotiation for business hotel discounts, write to your preferred hotel and the alternative.
+This would help you easily benchmark not just hotel rates & corporate hotel discounts but amenities and other inclusions.
 As negotiations progress, the corporate hotel rate information from the alternative is a good bargaining tool to extract the most value.

 However, for companies, many hotels also offer a Company Volume Guaranteed Rate (CVGR) – a rate that is fixed throughout the year.
 Much like the name, companies inevitably give hotels consistent business and hence get rewarded with fixed hotel corporate rates and maximum business hotel discounts.

 Make sure you check with the hotel if they offer a CVGR rate.
-Even if the hotel doesn’t offer this rate plan, don’t forget to check for a discount on the dynamic rate.
+Even if the hotel doesn’t offer this rate plan, don’t forget to check for corporate hotel discounts on the dynamic rate.
 By guaranteeing room nights to a hotel, you can maximize the discount you get.

 Your deal negotiation journey isn’t over yet.
 Business travelers cancel much more frequently than others.
 An important clause to include in the deal is a favorable cancellation window.

-The cancellation window is the time limit before check-in time, where you can cancel a booking without being charged for it.
+The cancellation window is the time limit before check-in time, where you can cancel a corporate hotel booking without being charged for it.
 Ask the hotel about the cancellation window they offer.
 Most hotels are likely to offer a cancellation window of 48 hours.

 However, you can negotiate the cancellation window to a 12-hour window, especially if you are guaranteeing room nights to the hotel.